mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2013/2013-06-12-phuket-day-4-relaxing/index.md

 ---
-blog: shalveena.com
+title: "Phuket Day 4 - Relaxing"
+date: "2013-06-12"
 categories:
-- travels
+  - "travels"
-date: "2013-06-12"
-title: Phuket Day 4 - Relaxing
 ---

 For this morning, we finally had a chance to go outside the resort for breakfast as the weather was clear.